We’re expanding our core capabilities and evolving new ways to partner with you. Make sure you follow us at… https://t.co/g1VkE0UlKB

 US Supreme Court grapples with federal authority over coal-fired power sector GHGs

-During oral arguments that spanned more than two hours, Supreme Court justices questioned claims made by a West Virginia-led coalition of states and coal companies about the US Environmental Protection Agency's (EPA) authority to regulate GHGs at power plants, and more broadly at other stationary sources across economic sectors.
+During oral arguments that spanned more than two hours, Supreme Court justices questioned lawyers for the West Virginia-led coalition of states and coal companies about the US Environmental Protection Agency's (EPA) authority to regulate GHGs at power plants, and more broadly at other stationary sources across economic sectors.

 Due to climate change, frequent and more intense storms, wildfires, droughts, and heatwaves are being felt all across the US and indeed the world.
 A UN report released the same day as the oral arguments buttressed that reality.